sassoftware/saspy/saspy/doc/source/troubleshooting.rst

    1) Java isn't installed or configured right, or you don't have the right Java command for 'java' in your configuration definition.
    2) You don't have your classpath right, or don't have the right JAR files.
-   3) An IOM specific issue like hosy/port aren't right, user.pw or Windows path issues
+   3) An IOM specific issue like host/port aren't right, user/pw or Windows path issues

 Java problems